leenduati/Django/README.md

 A folder with first_app will be created:
 1. __init.py__ blank Python script that allows directory to be treated as a package
 2. admin.py register models which will then be used with Django's admin interface
-3. apps.py Here you cna place app specific configs
+3. apps.py Here you can place app specific configs
 4. models.py Storing application data models
 5. tests.py Store test functions for testing
 6. views.py Functions that handle requests and return responses